kevinychen/nikoli-puzzle-solver/readme.md

 Then go to http://localhost:8080.

-You can also run a development server, which will automatically refresh when the source code changes:
+To run a development server, which will automatically refresh when the source code changes:

     npx webpack serve --mode development